Bachelor of Paramedic Science?

 - submit a valid Request for Commonwealth support and HECS‑HELP form by the census date (or earlier administrative date) to your university.

-If university is not an option for you at this stage, there are alternatives.
+If university is not an option for you at this stage, there is some good news.

-The HLT51015 – Diploma of Paramedical Science is one the most effective solutions to get into university, especially if you have a high OP/ATAR.
+The HLT51015 – Diploma of Paramedical Science is one the most effective solutions to get into university, especially if you did not receive the ATAR or OP score you were expecting.

-Even if you never finished year 12, or you’ve decided it’s your time to get that degree you missed out on – you now have a unique opportunity to do so.
+Even if you never finished year 12, or you’ve decided it’s now time to get that degree you missed out on – you now have a unique opportunity to do so.

 Universities in Australia offering a Bachelor of Paramedic Science

-If you’d like a handy list of the universities for future reference, download the list here (PDF).
+If you’d like a list of the universities for future reference, download the list here (PDF).

 Australian Catholic University